awsdocs/aws-datasync-user-guide/doc_source/API_CreateLocationObjectStorage.md

 # CreateLocationObjectStorage<a name="API_CreateLocationObjectStorage"></a>

-Creates an endpoint for a self\-managed object storage bucket\.
-For more information about self\-managed object storage locations, see [Creating a location for object storage](https://docs.aws.amazon.com/datasync/latest/userguide/create-object-location.html)\.
+Creates an endpoint for an object storage system that AWS DataSync can access for a transfer\.
+For more information, see [Creating a location for object storage](https://docs.aws.amazon.com/datasync/latest/userguide/create-object-location.html)\.

 ## Request Syntax<a name="API_CreateLocationObjectStorage_RequestSyntax"></a>